 For the most part, however, Kiwanuka is a novel and inventive puzzler which drenched in charm.
 Its audio and visual design will suck you in, while its people-powered puzzles should keep you enthralled for a good few hours.

-Kiwanuka is an action-puzzle game introducing an entirely original mechanic designed from the ground up for touch screen.
-Guide the citizens, instruct them to build towers, knock the towers over to grab ledges, then use them as bridges to reach the exit.
-Success will require both careful thought and perfect timing.
+Kiwanuka is an action-puzzle game with an entirely new game-mechanic designed uniquely for touch screen.
+Guide the tiny citizens, instruct them to build towers, knock the towers over to grab ledges, then use them as bridges to reach the exit.
+Success requires careful thought and perfect timing.

 "A brilliant, beautiful, unique experience.
 Everything from the sounds, visuals, and just the vibe of the game all come together to create one of the most interesting little games I’ve played." - Touch Arcade, 5/5 and Game of the Week